 In a standard IVF cycle embryos are transferred to the womb two to three days after egg collection and insemination (this is referred to as a Day 2 or 3 transfer).

-With a blastocyst transfer, the embryo has advanced to the five or 6-day stage.
+With a blastocyst transfer, the embryo has advanced to the 5 or 6 day stage.
 This means the embryo has divided many more times into many more cells over this period.
 Blastocysts have a very thin outer shell thus potentially increasing the chances of implantation into the uterine cavity.
 While the majority of fertilised eggs will develop into a three-day old embryo, only perhaps 40% of these embryos will develop into a blastocyst, so they are considered to be a more "select" group of embryos with a higher chance of pregnancy.

 As the embryo develops into the blastocyst stage (late day 4 onward), it needs to escape the "shell" that once protected it.
 The blastocyst continues to fill with fluid and weakens the shell.
 Eventually the blastocyst hatches out of the shell (pictured) and is ready to implant into the lining of the uterus.
 This is thought to happen around 7-8 days post insemination.